 Bill and his wife, Mary Hunstiger, are 30+ year residents of southwest Minneapolis.
 They have 3 adult sons, one daughter-in-law, and most recently, one granddaughter!

-Kathi is responsible for the development, management, and training needs of the 60 local chambers that comprise the Grow Minnesota! partnership.
+Kathi is responsible for the development, management, and training needs of the over 70 local chambers and economic development entities that comprise the Grow Minnesota! partnership.
 In addition, she is involved in statewide business assistance on concerns resulting from partnership business retention visits.

 Hired in 2006, Kathi is a graduate of the University of Wisconsin.
+She also holds a master’s degree in Community and Economic Development from Penn State University.
 Prior to joining the Minnesota Chamber of Commerce, Kathi served over 9 years as the president of the Cambridge Area Chamber of Commerce.
-She also has experience in community development, serving 8 years as a city planning commissioner.
-She is currently pursuing a Master’s Degree in Community & Economic Development through Penn State University.
+She has experience in community development, serving 8 years as a city planning commissioner.
+Schaff also serves on the Hill Capital Corporation’s Community Impact Board.

 Kathi is an avid sports fan.